jrrlokken/jrrlokken/README.md

   - Learning the ins and outs of React and state management
   - Improving my Linux administration skills
   - Learning Angular :)
   - Building a portfolio, current working version [here](https://www.joshualokken.me).
 It will evolve over time.
-Currently a static site build with HTML, CSS and JavaScript.
+Currently React and TailwindCSS.

 👯 I’m looking to collaborate on: